GMornat/NexusTools/README.md

-<h3>CyanogenMod installer for Windows and Linux</h3>
+<h3>Nexus toolkit for Windows and Linux</h3>
 <h4>What is this project?</h4>
-<p>cminstaller is a simple script for installing CyanogenMod or almost any other custom ROM on your Google Nexus device.</p>
+<p>cminstaller is a simple script for installing CyanogenMod or almost any other custom ROM on your Google Nexus device.
+Or simply root your phone !</p>
 <h4>What do you need to use cminstaller ?</h4>
 <ul>
 <li>A Nexus device, really !
 ANY NEXUS !
 (S/GNEX/7/10/5/6 and all genereations and variants)</li>